Effectiveness of a herbal and nutritional supplement on cognitive function in older adults with subjective cognitive complaints.

 View Dhevaksha's Profile

-Electroacupuncture for improving erectile dysfunction after robotic assisted radical prostatectomy: A randomised controlled trial and feasibility study.
+Electroacupuncture for recovery of sexual function after robotic assisted radical prostatectomy: A randomised controlled trial and feasibility study.

 View Emma's Profile